 Health Savings Accounts are increasing in popularity due to participants’ ability to reduce healthcare expenses, save on taxes, and put additional money aside for retirement.
-HSAs have been available since 2005, and people have many questions about how to qualify for an account, what expenses are eligible, how to open an account, and other Health Savings Account FAQs.
+HSAs have been available since 2005, and people have many questions about things like how to qualify for an account, what expenses are eligible, how to open an account, and more.

 Here’s what you need to know about these powerful tax-advantaged tools.